-Plank - Once you have your body in a long and strong line, pull your navel in, press your shoulders firmly away from your ears, and press your heels back and down.
-Now you've got almost every muscle activated, and it's truly a full-body exercise.
+Plank - Once you have your body in a long straight line, without moving your hands, rotate your hands outwards and into the floor as if you were tightening two jars.
+This will automatically tighten your upper arms, .pull your elbows in slightly, and squeeze your shoulder blades together.
+Then tuck in your ribcage, press your shoulders away from your ears and press your heels back, Now you've got almost every muscle activated, and your standard plank is a full-body/high-tension plank.
 (Quick check: Is your head aligned?
 See Push-ups below.)

-Push ups - Before you start and during each repetition, be sure you maintain a straight line from your heels all the way to the top of your head.
+Push-ups - Before you start and during each repetition, be sure you maintain a straight line from your heels all the way to the top of your head.
 Many people let their heads hang.
-This is a common mistake because it makes the exercise easier.
-A hanging head also reinforces the dreaded "forward head poke" position (today mostly caused by peering at our cellphones).
-For push ups, and almost every other exercise, keep your ears continually aligned directly over your shoulders.
+This is a common mistake because dropping the head makes the exercise easier.
+A hanging head also reinforces the dreaded "forward head poke" position (mostly caused by peering at our cellphones).
+For push-ups, and almost every other exercise, keep your ears continually aligned over your shoulders.

 Hamstring stretch - Whether you're stretching your hamstrings from a seated or standing position, keep your back straight as you hinge forward from your hips.
 In the Jane Fonda era, the rounded back and nose-reaching-for-the-knee approach was standard .
 But today we know that hip hinging with a straight back gives a superior stretch and also helps us practise good upper body posture.